Invest in Tap Systems, Inc.

 In 2018 we started selling our first generation of our system - the Tap Strap.

-This rate of learning is 10X faster than the time it takes the average person to learn how to touch type with a QWERTY keyboard.
+This rate of learning is 10X faster than the time it takes the average person to learn how to type with a QWERTY keyboard.

 Myth: Tapping is inaccurate, slow and unreliable